epicprojects/twitter-sentiment-analysis/README.md

 ## Understand this example

+To run this on your local machine you will need.

+OS: Ubuntu 17.04 or greater
+Zookeeper
+Kafka
+Schema Registery

+To run this on Azure clusters:

 This example uses two Scala applications that you will run on HDInsight 3.5.
 The code relies on the following components:

 * __Two HDInsight clusters__: Apache Kafka and Spark are available as two different cluster types.
 HDInsight cluster types are tuned for the performance of a specific technology; in this case, Kafka and Spark.
 To use both together, we will create an Azure Virtual network and then create both a Kafka and Spark cluster on the virtual network.